 "I find working with our residents to be quite rewarding and they are some of the nicest people you could ever meet.
 They really appreciate you doing even the smallest thing for them.
 They all remind me of my grandparents in some way, which makes each of them special to me.
 This makes me look forward to coming to work each day.

-When interviewing with Bethesda Gardens, I was delighted to find out they are a Christian-based organization, they have been around for more than 50-years, and they have an excellent reputation for resident care.
+When interviewing with Bethesda Gardens, I was delighted to find out they are a faith-based organization, they have been around for more than 50-years, and they have an excellent reputation for resident care.
 They treat each employee like family; not just a number on a timecard.
 Bethesda provides opportunities for learning and growing within the organization and has a 'team' philosophy.